 The approval, on a non-binding, advisory basis, of one of the three frequency options under this Proposal requires a majority of the votes cast on the matter.
-Abstentions and broker non-votes will have no effect on the voting on this Proposal.
+Abstentions will have no effect on the voting on this Proposal.

 THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR EVERY "ONE YEAR", ON A NON-BINDING, ADVISORY BASIS, AS THE FREQUENCY OF FUTURE NON-BINDING, ADVISORY VOTES ON THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS.